harvard-lil/s3mothball/README.md

 You would likely set up lifecycle rules to transition files in s3://my-attic/files/ to Glacier storage.
 `$ s3mothball extract` would then require you to retrieve a particular tar file prior to extraction, or at least the range within that tar referred to by the manifest.

+*Warning:* archival, validation, and deletion can be done in one move with `s3mothball archive --delete`.
+However, this command is not idempotent.
+If it fails partway through archival it can be run again, but if it fails partway through deletion then calling it again will result in data loss.
+Instead `s3mothball delete` must be called to complete the job.
+This means `s3mothball archive --delete` is not a good idea for unsupervised bulk jobs, which should be run as a series of idempotent `archive` calls followed by a series of idempotent `delete` jobs.

 ## Path formats